nusolar/NUsolar-CAN/v3.0/readme.md

 	.setRB1(m1, f2, f3, f4, f5)
 to configure the masks and filters for the two receive buffers on the MCP2515.

-3. Call can.Setup(filterOpts, errptr) to initialize the MCP2515.
+3. Call can.Setup(filterOpts, interrupts) to initialize the MCP2515.
 	- filterOpts is the object you created in step 2.
-	- errptr is the address of a uint16_t where the library will store error flags.
+	- interrupts is a byte containing the interrupt enable flags that you want to set (i.e. MERRIE, ERRIE, RX0IE, etc.)

 NOTE: Because of the way interrupt service routines work, only one CAN object can be used at a time.
 This may be fixed in future releases.